If you feel overwhelmed due to debt settlement, Chapter 13 bankruptcy GA could allow you to restructure your debts. Learn more here.

 What Is Chapter 13 Bankruptcy and How Does It Work?

 Chapter 13 Bankruptcy, also known as a wage earner’s plan, is a program set up to rehabilitate the debtor so they can avoid bankruptcy.
-In Chapter 13, you’ll be allowed to keep your property as long as you pay for it under the terms of the bankruptcy.
-You will usually have three to five years to pay off all of your debts.
+In Chapter 13, you’ll be allowed to keep all your property if you pay for it under the bankruptcy terms.
+You usually have three to five years to pay off your debts.

 You must also continue making monthly payments to your creditors until you’ve paid off all of your debts or until the end of your payment plan, whichever comes first.